Chris Green (American football)

-Christopher Allen Green (born February 26, 1968) is an American former professional football defensive back in the National Football League (NFL) for the Miami Dolphins and the Buffalo Bills.
+Christopher Allen Green (born February 26, 1968) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Miami Dolphins and the Buffalo Bills.
 He was selected by the Dolphins in the seventh round of the 1991 NFL draft with the 191st overall pick.
-He played college football at the University of Illinois.
+He played college football for the Illinois Fighting Illini.